applicaster/developer.applicaster.com/book/dev-env/iOS/utils.md

 Implemented protocol: `ZAAppDelegateConnectorImageProtocol`

 ### Audio Session
-Helper wrapper to consolidate setting audio sessions, making it simple to set audio playback behavior in the background for example.
+The Audio Session delegate is a helper wrapper to consolidate setting audio sessions.
+For example, it simplifies setting audio playback behavior in the background.

 Calling the delegate: `ZAAppConnector.sharedInstance().audioSessionDelegate` Implemented protocol: `ZAAppDelegateConnectorAudioSessionProtocol`